vectordotdev/vector/rfcs/2022-03-xx-xyz-ingest-opentelemtry-traces.md

     as the default URL path (`/v1/traces` for traces).
 - Internal traces representation/normalization, two options are opened see [outstanding questions](#outstanding-questions), but the consensus is leaning towards a new dedicated container that would:
+    - Move away from from the current implementation that relies on `LogEvent` to a dedicated container, the implementation will stay  in [./lib/vector-core/src/event/trace.rs][current-trace-in-vector]
-    - Borrow most of its semantic from the Opentelemetry Traces format
-    - Move from the current `LogEvent` to a dedicated container
+    - Borrow most of its semantic from the Opentelemetry Traces format, the `TraceEvent` would then evolve toward a concrete dedicated container and contains a slice of spans, the span being directly inspired by the Opentelemtry specification.
+    - Some top-level information (Like trace ID, trace-wide tags/metrics, the original format)
+    - Trace would not get native `VrlTarget` representation anymore, there is a bigger discussion there that should probably be adressed separately.
+As an interim measure few fields may be exposed (like trace ID & trace-wide tags).
 - APM stats computation:
   - Implement a similar logic that the one done in the Datadog OTLP exporter, this would allow user to use multiple Datadog product with Opentelemetry traces and get the same consistent behaviour in all circumstances.
 APM stats